Lovers Like Us

-Lovers Like Us (Le Sauvage; also known in English as Call Me Savage) is a 1975 adventure romantic comedy film co-written and directed by Jean-Paul Rappeneau, starring Yves Montand and Catherine Deneuve.
-The film was a commercial success with a total of 2,373,738 admissions in France and was the 12th highest-grossing film of the year.
+Lovers Like Us (Le Sauvage; also known in English as Call Me Savage) is a 1975 adventure romantic comedy film co-written and directed by Jean-Paul Rappeneau and starring Yves Montand and Catherine Deneuve, with Luigi Vannucchi, Tony Roberts, Dana Wynter, Bobo Lewis, Gabriel Cattand, Vernon Dobtcheff and Jean Guidoni in supporting roles.
+The film follows a reclusive middle-aged Frenchman whose peaceful life on a desert island is disturbed by a young Frenchwoman fleeing her hot-headed Italian fiancé.

+The film was a commercial success with a total of 2,373,738 admissions in France, where it was the 12th highest-grossing film of 1975.